-Pursuant to the Majority Voting Policy, if a nominee in an uncontested election of directors does not receive the vote of at least the majority of the votes cast (including votes "for" and votes "withheld"), the director is required to promptly tender his or her resignation from the Board to the Corporate Governance and Compensation Committee of the Company (the "CGCC").
+Pursuant to the Majority Voting Policy, if a nominee in an uncontested election of directors does not receive the vote of at least the majority of the votes cast (including votes "for" and votes "withheld"), the director is required to promptly tender their resignation from the Board to the Corporate Governance and Compensation Committee of the Company (the "CGCC").
 Following receipt of a resignation, the CGCC must consider whether or not to accept the offer of resignation and recommend to the Board whether or not to accept it.
 With the exception of special circumstances that would warrant the continued service of the applicable director on the Board, the CGCC is expected to accept and recommend acceptance of the resignation by the Board.
 In considering whether or not to accept the resignation, the CGCC may consider factors provided as guidance by the Toronto Stock Exchange and all factors deemed relevant by members of the CGCC including, without limitation, the stated reasons why Shareholders withheld votes from the election of that director, the length of service and the qualifications of the director whose resignation has been submitted, such director's contributions to the Company, the Company's governance guidelines and its obligations under applicable laws.
 The Board must make its decision on the CGCC's recommendation promptly following the meeting of the Shareholders.
 In considering the CGCC's recommendation, the Board will consider the factors considered by the CGCC and such additional information and factors that the Board considers to be relevant.
 If a resignation is accepted in accordance with this policy, the Board may in accordance with the provisions of the Company's articles and bylaws appoint a new director to fill any vacancy created by the resignation or reduce the size of the Board.
+The foregoing provisions of the Majority Voting Policy may be superseded by the CBCA majority voting requirements described below.